Fayetteville Saves 1,000 Hours with Laserfiche

 According to Keith Macedo, Information Technology Director for the City of Fayetteville, success with Laserfiche starts with understanding the long-term benefits.

 “People have asked me, what makes the use of Laserfiche successful?
 And I think you need to have a commitment to it.
-It's not a single person.
+It’s not a single person.
 We have a team of people who support Laserfiche, but then you expand that.
-We've taught other departments how they can expand their knowledge and use of Laserfiche forms.
+We’ve taught other departments how they can expand their knowledge and use of Laserfiche forms.
 Then, if you have somebody who supports a major application and sees a lack of functionality in that application, they know what Laserfiche can do.
-They can use Laserfiche to support it.”
+They can use Laserfiche to support it.” —Keith Macedo, Information Technology Director for the City of Fayetteville, AR

 The IT department has a strong business systems team that works with other departments to implement technology to improve daily operations.
 For example, they’ve used Laserfiche to implement a form, enabling tracking of the City’s use of non-metered water.
 They also developed a single form for police officers to submit daily deports, saving an estimated 1,000 hours of work a year.